Susan Gast, Author

-Welcome to our guide on creating homemade cat treats!
-The handsome tabby above is Jimmy, thoroughly enjoying his bowl of treats.
+Jimmy, our handsome tabby above, is thoroughly enjoying his bowl of treats.

 But the real inspiration behind this page is Gracie, my picky little food critic who’s always on the hunt for something new and exciting to nibble on.